10-5-pursuit/lab-github/questions.md

    The site was launched in April 2008 by Tom Preston-Werner, Chris Wanstrath, P. J. Hyett and Scott Chacon
    \`\`\`

-3. **What is a 'pull request' in the context of GitHub, and how is it commonly used?**
+2. **What is a 'pull request' in the context of GitHub, and how is it commonly used?**

    \`\`\`
 Pull requests lets you tell others about the changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss the potential changes with collaborators and add other commits before your changes are merged.
    \`\`\`

-5. **Can you explain the difference between 'git' and 'GitHub'?**
+3. **Can you explain the difference between 'git' and 'GitHub'?**

    \`\`\`
+   Git is a LOCAL version control system that allows developers to track changes in their code.
+Versus github where it is a REMOTE version control system that allows developers to track changes in their code.
    \`\`\`

 6. **What is the significance of the 'README.md' file in a GitHub repository?**